Documentation Markup

 Please don’t get too creative in formatting.
 There are many other areas in the selection of words to describe what is need may require care.
 But here it shouldn’t require much thought for the _formatting_ aspects.

 If the URL is too long, of course, you can split it up in a way that the URL tag understands.
 Please inspect the URLs in a browser for change.
-Ideally you would click the link, but if not or before, look at the URL that appears when the link is hovered over.
+Ideally, you would click the link, but if not, or before, look at the URL that appears when the link is hovered over.

-There should be at least one doc example for each function in that is focused on describing what the function does (not how it can be tested).
+There should be at least one doc example for each function that is focused on describing what the function does (not how it can be tested).
 Examples for tests should be added as pytests.

 Definition Block